Manila hostage crisis: Philippine government

 Several members of the House of Representatives condemned the hostage-taking while criticizing how the MPD handled the situation: Representative Gabriel Luis Quisumbing (Lakas-Kampi, Cebu–6th) blamed the non-stop media coverage, saying the live coverage "may have jeopardized police rescue operations on site" and authored a bill to constrain media coverage so as not to hinder or obstruct such rescue efforts.
 Rodolfo Biazon (Liberal, Muntinlupa) blamed the outcome of the incident on the unclear MPD command structure.

 The Philippines planned to send a high-level delegation to China to meet and explain to officials there what happened in the hostage crisis.
 However, the schedule of this delegation could not be confirmed by Beijing government.
 Instead, Beijing urged the Philippines to submit a "comprehensive, precise, objective" investigation report.

 In his Proclamation 23, President Aquino declared August 25, 2010, a National Day of Mourning for those killed.
 All Philippine flags at all government institutions, including consulates and embassies worldwide, would be flown half-mast.

 A hearing into the crisis was conducted by the Senate Committee on Public Order and Illegal Drugs on August 26.
 During the hearing, police operatives revealed that Mendoza was reading the letter from the Office of the Ombudsman to an unknown person over the phone before the violence began, and subpoenaed the records of the telephone conversation.
 It was further revealed that Rodolfo Magtibay, ground commander during the crisis, had an elite team of Special Action Force of the Philippine National Police at his disposal, but chose to utilize the SWAT team instead because his team had successfully rehearsed the storming that afternoon.
 The counter-terrorist unit from the national police were on standby behind the grandstand; the Philippine Army Light Reaction Company had also offered one of its elite squads, trained in hostage-taking scenarios and fighting Islamist militants in the southern Philippines, but was told by police it was not needed.

 On August 30, 2010, a Philippine consulate official in Hong Kong appealed to Filipinos to postpone trips to Hong Kong indefinitely, citing anti-Filipino sentiments in Hong Kong.
 Claro Cristobal, Philippine Consul General in Hong Kong, said in a radio interview that although Filipinos in Hong Kong could be assured of safety, Filipinos traveling to Hong Kong for vacation may be troubled by angry sentiments there.

 Other governments

 Canadian Foreign Minister Lawrence Cannon issued a statement on August 24, 2010, expressing Ottawa's condolences to the families and friends of those who died.
-The Canadian government confirmed that five hostages were Canadian nationals.
+The Canadian government confirmed that five hostages, the Leung family, were Canadian nationals.

-The British government's Foreign and Commonwealth Office confirmed that the released elderly hostages, Yick-Biu Li and Fung-Kwan Li, both British Citizens, were unharmed.
-The Union flag at British Consulate-General Hong Kong and British Embassy Manila were lowered to half-mast to honor their former colony on August 25, 2010.
+The British government's Foreign and Commonwealth Office confirmed that the released elderly hostages, Yick-Biu Li and Fung-Kwan Li, both British citizens, were unharmed.
+Both the British Consulate-General Hong Kong and British Embassy Manila lowered their Union flags to half-mast to honor their former colony on August 25, 2010.

 The U.S. embassy in Manila condemned Mendoza for taking "innocent tourists hostages in an effort to redress a professional grievance."